Valley Railroad 3025: VALE excursion service

-In 2006, the Connecticut Valley Railroad, who had sold off their No. 1647 locomotive back in late December 1991, began searching for another steam locomotive to acquire and supplement their existing roster, since 2-8-0 No. 97 was scheduled to be removed from service for a major overhaul, in 2010, while 2-8-2 No. 40's ongoing overhaul was nearly completed.
-In 2007, the VALE's chief mechanical officer, J. David Conrad, entered negotiations with the K&K to purchase No. 58, since it was still in good condition, but no deals were originally made.
-In October 2008, when the K&K auctioned off their equipment, David Conrad attended the auction, along with VALE locomotive foremen Wayne Hebert and Kjell Benner, and they won the bid for No. 58.
+In 2006, the Connecticut Valley Railroad, who had sold off their No. 1647 locomotive back in December 1991, began searching for another steam locomotive to acquire and supplement their existing roster, since No. 97 was scheduled to be removed from service for a major overhaul in 2010, while 2-8-2 No. 40's ongoing overhaul was nearly completed.
+In 2007, the VALE's chief mechanical officer, J. David Conrad, entered negotiations with the KKRR to purchase No. 58, since it was still in good condition, but no deals were originally made.
+In October 2008, when the KKRR auctioned off their equipment, David Conrad attended the auction, along with VALE locomotive foremen Wayne Hebert and Kjell Benner, and they won the bid for No. 58.

 The following month, VALE crews removed many parts from the SY, including all of the wheels, the cab, the smokestack, and the air compressor, and then the locomotive was chained to a beam trailer and shipped via truck.
 Upon arrival at the VALE's location in Essex, Connecticut, the wheel-less No. 58 was unloaded and placed outside the VALE's shop building, where crews steam cleaned off any grease, oil and dirt it still contained, and then it was moved into the building.
 The locomotive's wheels were separately shipped to a machine shop to be turned down and reprofiled, and then they were also shipped to Essex.